-Adjunct lecturer appointments are part-time appointments issued by the Provost & Vice President for Academic Affairs on the recommendation of the appropriate departmental chairperson, cart coordinator, or dean acting in consultation with qualified faculty members.
+Adjunct lecturer appointments are part-time appointments issued by the Provost & Vice President for Academic Affairs on the recommendation of the appropriate departmental chairperson, or dean acting in consultation with qualified faculty members.
 Adjunct lecturer appointments carry no obligation on the part of the College or appointee for reappointment.
 Service rendered under these appointments does not count toward tenure.
 The responsibilities and duties of an adjunct lecturer are to:

-- Teach at least two courses each semester. - Attend department and/or CART meetings and activities. - Hold a minimum of four office hours each week. - Attend on-campus faculty workshops.
+- Teach at least two courses each semester.

+- Attend department meetings and activities.

+- Hold a minimum of four office hours each week.

+• Attend on-campus faculty workshops.